 A life insurance burial policy is the most straightforward and simple option out there if you want to make sure your final expenses are covered.

-In a nutshell, a funeral insurance policy is permanent life insurance that you purchase to cover end of life expenses.
-Most of the time it’s whole life insurance.
+In a nutshell, a final expense policy is permanent life insurance that you purchase to cover end of life debts.
+Most of the time it’s whole life no exam insurance.
 Which means: